syavorsky/comment-parser/README.md

 `comment-parser` is a library helping to handle Generic JSDoc-style comments.
 It is

-- **language-agnostic** – no semantic enforced.
+- **language-agnostic** – no semantics enforced.
 You decide what tags are and what they mean.
 And it can be used with any language supporting `/** */` source comments.
-- **no dependencies** – it is compact and environment-agnostic, can be ran on both server and browser sides
+- **no dependencies** – it is compact and environment-agnostic, can be run on both the server and browser sides
-- **highly customizable** – with a little of code you can deeply customize how comments are parsed
+- **highly customizable** – with a little code you can deeply customize how comments are parsed
 - **bidirectional** - you can write comment blocks back to the source after updating or formatting
 - **strictly typed** - comes with generated `d.ts` data definitions since written in TypeScript